qmulus-io/deployment/README.md

 ![](/images/opsworks01_add_layer.png?raw=true)

+##### Creating a Layer

 Next, let's follow Step 1 and add a layer to run our application servers.
 Click **"Add Layer"** and set the following options:

-**Layer type:** Custom
+- **Layer type:** Custom
-**Name:** Give your layer a pretty, descriptive name with capitalization and everything.
+- **Name:** Give your layer a pretty, descriptive name with capitalization and everything.
 This is what will show up in your OpsWorks dashboard.
 We'll call ours `Web Server`.
-**Short name:** Give your layer a programmatic identifier with no spaces or capitals (hypens will be converted to underscores in Chef recipes, so maybe avoid them.)
+- **Short name:** Give your layer a programmatic identifier with no spaces or capitals (hypens will be converted to underscores in Chef recipes, so maybe avoid them.)
 We'll call ours `web_server`.

 A note about the short name: Layers are designed to be used to segregate different types of applications in your stack.
 While nothing theoretically prevents you from running multiple different applications on the same layer, you can only run one application on each instance in that layer, and you won't have any programmatic way of telling them apart.
 Therefore, treat each layer as a pool of instances for a particular type of application server (if your app has multiple different types of servers working together) and use the short name to identify the specific server that will run in this layer.
 The short name will come back later when we get to deployments.